Walking guides - see all our background pages

 Stage Five

 The next stage, which has much climbing, passes Rifugio Bertone on the way to Rifugio Bonatti.
 Options exist to make this stage easier or harder.
-A highlight of the day, in fact of the whole Tour, is the traverse of the long grassy ridge of Mont de la Saxe which acts as a lookout for the Mont Blanc range opposite.
+A highlight of the day, in fact of the whole Tour, is the traverse of the long grassy ridge of Mont de la Saxe which acts as a lookout for the Mont Blanc range opposite - while this is a variant rather than the main TMB trail, we recommend it over the lower 'Armina' route for its fantastic outlook.
 Cross Col Sapin at 2,436m (7,992ft) and Pas Entre Deux Sauts at 2,524m (8,281ft) before dropping down to the Rifugio.
 Named after the famous Alpinist Walter Bonatti this is a modern and comfortable hut known for its generous and delicious food.
 Its position on a grassy shelf opposite the Grandes Jorasses is enough to recommend it!

 Stage Six